ctrapnell/genome551/index.md

 1. What is the relative importance assigned to positive (activator) vs. negative (repressor) regulation?
 2. What logic supports Jacob and Monod’s conception of ‘messenger RNA’?
 3. How do kinetic (vs. qualitative yes/no) experiments influence how Jacob and Monod conceptualize and development key problems of gene regulation?

+### Rob Phillips, Annu.
+Rev. Condens.
+Matter Phys.
+2015.
+6:85–111 (2015) [\[pdf\]](pdfs/phillips.pdf)

+_A modern physicists' view of transcriptional regulation_

+This review describes a mathematical framework for building quantitative models of transcription.

 ------

+## Class 2: Chromatin accessibility

 ### Ptashne, Nature 214:232-5 (1967) [\[pdf\]](pdfs/ptashne_nature_1967.pdf)